-EDD 822 focuses on the implementation of the dissertation study and the analysis of the results.
-Students will conduct their study with an understanding of key ethical, practical, theoretical and methodological considerations.
-At the conclusion of the data collection, students will analyze and interpret data in relation to the research questions and theoretical framework.
-Through this process, students will complete

-Chapter 4 of their dissertation.
+EDD 822 focuses on the implementation of the dissertation research study and the analysis of the results.
+Students conduct their research study with an understanding of key ethical, practical, theoretical and methodological considerations.
+At the conclusion of the data collection, students analyze and interpret data in relation to the research questions and theoretical framework.
+Through this process, students complete Chapter 4 of their dissertation.